kjnapier/spacerocks/docs/SpaceRock.md

 |   2   | Sun, Mercury, Venus, Earth, Moon, Mars, Jupiter, Saturn, Uranus, Neptune |
 |   3   | Full set of JPL Horizons perturbers                                      |

+The perturbers' masses are from JPL Horizons, and their state vectors are computed using `spiceypy`.

 ## The `observe` Method